fusionlanguage/fut/doc/reference.md

 ### Exceptions

 Fusion can throw exceptions, but cannot handle them at the moment.
-The idea is that exceptions will be handled by the code using the library written in Fusion.
+The intention is that exceptions will be handled by the code using the library written in Fusion.

 An exception can be thrown with the `throw` statement with a string argument.